Standards for safer events

 The meeting industry old normal

 For centuries, the meeting industry has believed that the “best” and “most important” meetings are those conducted face-to-face.
 For most of human history, of course, this has been the only meeting option.
-Technology has slowly made inroads on this assumption, with the development of the telephone, the conference call, video chat, etc. Each new technology has taken away a little piece of the need to meet in person under certain favorable conditions.
+Technology has slowly made inroads into this assumption, with the development of the telephone, the conference call, video chat, etc. Each new technology has taken away a little piece of the need to meet in person under certain favorable conditions.

 The meeting industry new normal